RienNeVaPlus/console2/README.md

 #### *"Houston we have a problem."*

 As you see, you need to wait until you are done adding new lines before you can print a box.
-The solution is simple: ~~You~~ **We queue stuff**.
+The solution is simple: **We queue stuff**.
 Instead of `console.log`, use `console.line`.
 It does the same thing, except for calling `stdout` (it's not printing the line).

 ```js